ericf/express-handlebars/README.md

 cases.
 I _intentionally_ made sure the full implementation is exposed and is easily overrideable.

-The module exports a function which can be invoked with no arguments or a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
+The module exports a function which can be invoked with no arguments or with a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
 It's an engine factory function.